 and all this strength training is leading to injuries."

-I've heard this muttered hundreds of times, but this is this quote by Lou Piniella in the NY Times last year stands out for me:
+I've heard this muttered hundreds of times, but this is this quote by Lou Piniella in the NY Times in 2013 stands out for me:

 “The season is so long now and so strenuous, you need to rest your body for two-three months after it’s over,” said Sweet Lou.
 “But today, these players all have their personal trainers and they work out all winter and put on more muscle.
 When I played, we didn’t have a weight room or a strength coach and everybody took the team bus to the ballpark.
 We never heard of an oblique.
 Now guys are going out on their own, five or six hours before the game, going right to the batting cages and taking hundreds of swings a day.
 It’s overdone.
 The body can’t take it.
 If you ask me, that’s where all these oblique injuries are coming from.